GenSpectrum/evobench/evobench-evaluator/docs/overview.md

   have first (first in, first out), except job priorities dictate that higher-priority jobs are worked on first (`GraveYard` queues do not work on their jobs).

+#### Queues and pipelines

+* Queues are (currently) stored as files in a directory.
+By default each queue has a subdirectory under `~/.evobench-run/queues/`.
+Entries are inserted with the current hi-res time stamp (plus process id and a process-local counter to disambiguate) as the file name, and are serialized `BenchmarkingJob` structs.

 * Queues are lined up in a pipeline: a job enters the first queue of a pipeline, then when the queue holding it decides to move it on (for